Leading a Virtuous & Honorable Life

 Even ambitious, hard-driving Benjamin Franklin had “Tranquility” as #11 on his list of 13 Virtues.
 He wrote, “Be not disturbed at trifles, or at accidents common or unavoidable.”

-These Virtues, and the ones on the line just above it, are also very important for the Progress of G>O>D> in all aspects of creation and society.
+These Virtues, and the ones on the line just above it, are also very important for the Progress of The Growing, Organizing, Direction in all aspects of creation and society.
 There are as much Outer-directed as they are Inner- directed Virtues.

-For additional discussion, see our Essay on MEDITATION
+For additional discussion, see our Essay, Meditations For Co-Creators.

 Conscience is the ability to recognize the wrongs we have done.
 It is best for each person to devote a portion of time before sleep to reviewing the day and noting where he or she went wrong during that day.

 Confession is best achieved by making a sincere apology to the wronged person, creature, group, or system.
 It is also most helpful to confess a wrong (or a habit of repeating wrongs) to a trusted friend or spiritual counselor.
-Weavers of Continuing Creation do not confess “to G>O>D>,” because G>O>D> (being a process and not a super-person), does not exchange personal messages with individual humans.
+Weavers of Continuing Creation do not confess to The Growing, Organizing, Direction of the Cosmos,” because the Growing, Organizing Direction of the Cosmos (being the interconnection of all processes and not a super-person), does not exchange personal messages with individual humans.

 Restitution and Amends means restoring to the wronged party, as best as one can, what the wronged party has lost.
 This could be money, goods, moral support, truth, attention, and/or love.
 It may take quite some time (even years), and effort for fulsome restitution and Amends to be made.

 In the past few decades, there has been a tendency in the pulpit to conflate the meanings of these terms.
-This is unfortunate, because in common parlance “forgiveness” still means sincerely telling a wrong-doer that you will no longer hold his wrong against him.
-Here are the definitions of these distinct terms according to the Book of G>O>D>:
+This is unfortunate, because in common parlance “forgiveness” still means sincerely telling a “wrong-doer” that you will no longer hold his wrong against him.
+Here are the definitions of these distinct terms according to Our Spiritual Path:

 Interestingly, Harvard biologist E.O.
 Wilson feels that human creativity results in large measure form humans’ in-born struggle with good and evil, which in turn comes from our being a product of both individual natural selection and group natural selection.
 (TMOHE 180).
 [I think this is sure true of creativity in literature, maybe not so much in science.]